mayadata-io/kubera-docs/content/kubera-enterprise/installation-with-tls.md

 If you want to run Kubera with HTTPS which requires TLS certificates follow this doc to install and Kubera Enterprise.

 ### Installing cert manager
 To get started, ensure you have a cert manager installed.
-Click here to know the detailed steps for installation.
+Click <a href="https://cert-manager.io/docs/installation/" target="_blank">here</a> to know the detailed steps for installation.
 ### Creating issuer
  Create an issuer using the below YAML.
 Copy the below YAML in a file say, issuer.yaml, and update the email address with the email you want to use for the issuer.
 <pre style="color:#9966ff">